 The message is, “If you don’t have it with you, you could die.”
 And that is an important part of the reason why they need to be convinced to have the medicine with them all the time.

-Allergic Living‘s Jennifer Van Evra interviews Dr. Susan Waserman, allergist and professor of medicine at McMaster University in Hamilton, Ontario.
+Allergic Living‘s Jennifer Van Evra also interviewed Dr. Susan Waserman, allergist and professor of medicine at McMaster University in Canada.

 AL: With the death of Natalie Giorgi of anaphylaxis, a lot of Allergic Living readers are expressing confusion about exactly when to administer epinephrine.
 What do you tell patients?

-Dr. Susan Waserman: We [Canadian allergists] propose that epinephrine be given, at the first sign of any reaction.
+Dr. Susan Waserman: In Canada, allergists propose that epinephrine be given, at the first sign of any reaction.
 Or if you know that you’ve eaten something accidentally and have a history of anaphylaxis, most allergists would still say give epinephrine right away.
 I think that young Natalie’s issue speaks to how quickly these reactions can come on, how no two reactions can be the same.
 She’s described as never having had a severe reaction.
 By the time it was recognized as such, it’s described as 20 minutes that had elapsed, by then it was too late to reverse.

 People can ask, ‘Do we know for sure the reaction could have been reversed?’
 We don’t know anything.
 But to maximize your chances, when we look at fatality data, the ones who succumb either didn’t inject epinephrine in a timely fashion or didn’t even have the epinephrine with them.

 AL: But how do you define when a reaction may become severe?